-8.2.2.
-Where possible, the confirmatory (second) test should be more specific than the first test for the target analyte.
-The use of mass spectrometry is recommended as the confirmatory technique, where possible and practical.
-For example, detection of an analyte by immunoassay and 'confirmation' by GC/NP or GC/FID does not generally provide sufficient specificity for prosecution of a criminal case.
+Such techniques can be used to confirm presumptive immunoassay findings but GC/NPD or GC/FID for drugs does not generally provide sufficient specificity for criminal casework.
 However, the rigorousness required of a confirmation depends to some extent on the importance of the analytical finding and circumstances of the case.